 Does Medicare Cover Cataract Surgery?

-Medicare insurance covers standard cataract surgery for all beneficiaries who meet qualification requirements.
+Although Medicare doesn’t cover routine vision care, it does cover standard cataract surgery for all beneficiaries who meet the qualification requirements.

 - Surgical removal of the cataract(s)